elven-js/elven.js/README.md

 - `ESDTTransferPayloadBuilder`
 - `ESDTNFTTransferPayloadBuilder`
 - `ContractFunction`
+- `SmartContract`

-There will be more, for now only most used ones.
+For now only most used ones.

 ### What else is exposed: